The Party (1968 film)

 The Party is a 1968 American comedy film, produced, co-written and directed by Blake Edwards.
-Based on a fish-out-of-water premise, the film stars Peter Sellers as Hrundi V. Bakshi, a bungling actor from India, who accidentally gets invited to a lavish Hollywood dinner party.
+Based on a fish-out-of-water premise, it stars Peter Sellers as Hrundi V. Bakshi, a bungling actor from India, who accidentally gets invited to a lavish Hollywood dinner party.
 The film is a farce with a very loose structure; it essentially serves as a series of set pieces for Sellers's improvisational comedy talents.

 The protagonist Hrundi Bakshi was influenced by two of Sellers' earlier characters: the Indian doctor Ahmed el Kabir in The Millionairess (1960) and Inspector Jacques Clouseau in The Pink Panther series.
 Bakshi went on to inspire popular characters such as Amitabh Bachchan's character Arjun Singh in Namak Halaal (1982), Apu Nahasapeemapetilon (voiced by Hank Azaria) in The Simpsons, and Mr. Bean.
 However, The Party has been criticized as having perpetuated brown stereotypes and using "brownface" with an exaggerated accent.

 Plot

 The production of a costume epic film Son of Gunga Din is ruined when Indian actor Hrundi V. Bakshi accidentally blows up an enormous fort set.
-The director fires Hrundi immediately and complains to the studio head, General Fred R. Clutterbuck.
+The director fires Bakshi immediately and complains to the studio head, General Fred R. Clutterbuck.
 Clutterbuck writes down Hrundi's name to blacklist him, but he inadvertently writes it on the guest list of his upcoming dinner party.
 Hrundi receives his invitation and drives to the party.
 Upon arriving, he steps in mud and tries to rinse his shoe in a shallow pool in the house.
-He loses his shoe, with which he is reunited after much difficulty, when it is served to him on a silver platter by a waiter.
+He loses his shoe, with which he is reunited after much difficulty, when it is served to him on a silver appetizer platter by a waiter.

 Hrundi has several awkward interactions at the party.
 He meets famous Western movie actor "Wyoming Bill" Kelso, who gives Hrundi an autograph.
 Hrundi later accidentally shoots Kelso with a toy gun, and escapes before Kelso can see who did it.
 Hrundi feeds a caged macaw and drops the birdfeed on the floor.
 He fiddles with a panel of electronics that controls the intercom, a Manneken Pis sculpture (soaking a guest), and a retractable bar (where Clutterbuck is seated).
 After Kelso's handshake crushes Hrundi's hand, Hrundi sticks it into a bowl of crushed ice containing caviar.
 While waiting to wash his hand, he meets aspiring actress Michèle Monet, who came with producer C.S.
 Divot.
 Hrundi shakes hands with Divot, who does the same with other guests, passing around the fishy odor, and back to Hrundi after he has washed his hand.

 At dinner, Hrundi is seated by the kitchen door in a very low chair.
-During the main course, Hrundi's roast chicken catapults off his fork and becomes impaled upon a guest's tiara.
+During the main course, Hrundi's roast cornish hen catapults off his fork and becomes impaled upon a guest's tiara.
 Hrundi asks an increasingly drunk waiter, Levinson, to retrieve his meal, but the woman's wig comes off as well, even as she remains oblivious.
 The drunk Levinson ends up brawling with his fellow wait staff, and dinner is disrupted.